wolfgunblood/ai-saas/README.md

 ## Introduction

-This ia an AI SAAS app.
+This is an AI SAAS app.
 I built this project to hone my full stack skills.

 This app lets you generate image,code,music and video.